Newcastle Eagles

 The Newcastle Eagles are a professional basketball club based in Newcastle upon Tyne, England.
 They play in Super League Basketball, the top-tier professional basketball league in Britain for men and women, and the European North Basketball League.
-They are the most successful club in the history of British men's professional basketball, with 28 British professional titles and 3 English titles as of January 2025.
+They are the most successful club in the history of British men's professional basketball, with 28 British professional titles and 3 English titles as of September 2026.

 The team was originally founded as EPAB Sunderland, based at the Northumbria Centre in Washington, and began competing in the Second Division of the English National Basketball League in 1976.
 In 1987, Sunderland became a founding member of the breakaway British Basketball League with other top-flight English and Scottish clubs.
 They remained in Sunderland until 1995, when they moved to Newcastle and renamed to the Newcastle Comets, before becoming the Eagles in 1996.
 Their first Newcastle home was the Newcastle Arena, followed by Northumbria University's Sport Central in 2010.
-The Eagles moved into their own purpose-built arena, the Eagles Community Arena (known as the Vertu Motors Arena for sponsorship purposes), in January 2019 when they hosted the Plymouth Raiders.
+The Eagles moved into their own purpose-built arena, the Eagles Community Arena (known as the Vertu Arena for sponsorship purposes), in January 2019 when they hosted the Plymouth Raiders.
 Their traditional arch rivals are the Caledonia Gladiators, however in recent years a fierce rivalry with the Leicester Riders has also developed.